jgmalcolm/jgmalcolm.github.io/_drafts/2014-05-30-what-drugs-are-you-on.md

 Just having the list is not enough.
 For every med on that list, you need two more things: why are they taking the pill, are they actually taking the pill.

-> "Why are you taking it?"
+> "Why are you taking that?"

 Meds have off-label uses or can be used to treat multiple disorders.
 Don't just assume that because the patient is on synthroid that they have